sunilson/ProjectFinder/README.md

 <img src="https://media.giphy.com/media/3o7WIDOHvEjYlqyQMw/giphy.gif">

 When a user logs in he recieves an Access and a Refresh Token.
 The Access Token is valid for 30 minutes and can be refreshed with the Refresh Token.
-To validate the JWT Tokens and add the User to the request, Passport is used: <a href="passportjs.org">passportjs.org</a>
+To validate the JWT Tokens and add the User to the request, Passport is used: <a href="passportjs.org">passportjs.org</a>.
+The app will silently try to refresh the access token if the server responds with a 401 Error.
+If that's not possible the user is logged out.

 <img src="https://dzone.com/storage/temp/4804973-flow-jwt-large.jpg" />